There’s a different feeling among our leadership team with regards to our biggest challenge – SEND, (special educational needs and disabilities).

 It’s driven partly by data – growing waiting times for diagnosis; increasing number of children with Education Health and Care Plans (EHCPs) who are not in education, employment or training – but more importantly the shift in gear comes with the realisation that despite so much work in the last 18 months to improve or build new foundations on which to improve services, young people and their families are simply not yet feeling it.

-“We’re good at getting jobs done and ticking boxes,” said Kellie Knott, Director of SEND improvement to a conference room of head teachers and SENCOs (special educational needs coordinators) this week.
+“We’re good at getting jobs done and ticking boxes,” said Kellie Knott, our Director of SEND improvement to a conference room of head teachers and SENCOs (special educational needs coordinators) this week.
 “But despite all that we have done so far to improve our local system, young people and their families are not yet feeling or seeing the change.”

 Four priorities to focus on this year